-This is Part 1 of my new fortnightly serial.
+This is Part 1 of my serial story.
 Stick around to find out what happens next!

 Part 1: Interview

 Janet took a breath.
-This she had prepared for.
 “I just moved back to the area for the summer, with my parents.
 So it’s convenient for me.
 And I admire your dedication in bringing tourists to this area.
 I grew up here and I think it’s underrated.”
-She leaned back, satisfied with her answer.

 Janet blinked.
 “I’m sorry?”